How Airgyro Aviation improved an already great aircraft to create our own new USA model AG-915:

 Power plant Improvements

 The amazing new ROTAX 915 iS engine delivers 141 HP, turbocharged, to help us achieve a higher cruise speed than ever before.
 (Up to 200 km/hr IAS).
 This engine uses electronic fuel injection, and has a full electronic engine management system with automatic altitude compensation.
 The engine provides full sea level power up to 15,000 feet msl.
 Critical altitude for the engine is 23,000 feet.
 Fuel consumption at 5000 rpm and 81kW power, shows the engine uses under 5 gallons per hour of avgas.
 We have added additional NACA air ducts, inserted in the upper engine cowling to improve cooling airflow to the top of this more powerful engine.
 This engine makes for the most powerful gyrocopter we have ever flown.
+Take-offs are shorter, heavier passengers can be accommodated, reserve power is available like never before.

 About Airgyro Aviation